2016 United States presidential election in Virginia

-Trump became the first Republican to win the White House without carrying Prince William County since Dwight D. Eisenhower in 1952, as well as the first to do so without carrying Loudoun County since Herbert Hoover in 1928, and the first to do so without carrying Henrico County since Coolidge in 1924.
+As of the 2024 election, Trump in 2016 is the most recent Republican candidate to win Chesapeake, Chesterfield County, James City County, Stafford County, and Virginia Beach.

 Primaries

 Democratic primary

 The 108 delegates (95 pledged delegates and 13 super delegates) from Virginia to the Democratic National Convention were allocated in this way.
-Among the pledged delegates, 62 of them were allocated based on the popular vote in each congressional district.
+Among the pledged delegates, 62 were allocated based on the popular vote in each congressional district.
 The 33 at-large delegates were then allocated based on the statewide popular vote.

 Republican primary

 The 49 delegates from Virginia to the Republican National Convention were allocated proportionally based on the popular vote.

 Libertarian nomination

 The 2016 Libertarian Party presidential ticket was former New Mexico Governor Gary Johnson for president and former Massachusetts Governor Bill Weld for vice president.
-They earned those nominations at the Libertarian Party 2016 National Convention on Memorial Day weekend.
+They earned those nominations at the Libertarian Party 2016 National ConDay weekend.

 Green primary

 The Virginia Green Party held its primary from March 20 through April 3.
 Party members were able to vote online through an email ballot or through the mail.
 On April 13, it was announced that Jill Stein had won with 76% of the vote.
 The state's four delegates were apportioned at the May 28 state meeting.